Catalyst Fund: Frequently Asked Questions

 What is the review process and who will review my application?

-A smaller subset of reviewers, the decision-making body of the Advisory Committee, will review the full proposals and decide on the portfolio shortlist.
+A smaller subset of reviewers, the decision-making body of the Advisory Committee, will review the full applications and decide on the portfolio shortlist.
 In case of disagreement, the full proposal will be sent to the larger Advisory Committee for feedback and tie breaking vote.

 What is the reporting obligation if we were selected as a grantee?